GauravPatel89/EVA-Track3-Assignments/Session4/Architectural Basics.md

 ## **4. Kernels and how do we decide the number of kernels?**

 > Kernels are basically feature extractors.
 When kernels are convolved with input channel, they extract features (eg. edges, circles....) into output channel.
-> Number of kernel depends on
-1. Variety of features(expressivity) that may be required for given dataset eg. MNIST requires lesser kernels compared to say CIFAR
-2. More number of kernels may be require to achieve better inter and class variation.
-3. Number also depends on the hardware capacity.
+> Number of kernel depends on  (1).
+Variety of features(expressivity) that may be required for given dataset eg. MNIST requires lesser kernels compared to say CIFAR.
+(2).
+More number of kernels may be require to achieve better inter and class variation.
+(3).
+Number also depends on the hardware capacity.

 ## **5. MaxPooling**